reactjs/ko.react.dev/content/docs/hooks-faq.md

 ### How do I implement `shouldComponentUpdate`? {#how-do-i-implement-shouldcomponentupdate}

-You can wrap a function component with `React.memo` to shallowly compare its props:
+You can wrap a function component with `React.memo` to shallowly compare its props.

 ```js
 const Button = React.memo((props) => {